galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 Multiple factors can then be incorporated in the analysis.
 In our example, we have samples with two varying factors:

-- Condition (either treated or untreated)
+- Treatment (either treated or untreated)
 - Sequencing type (paired-end or single-end)

-A multi-factor analysis allows us to assess the effect of the treatment taking also the sequencing type into account.
+Here treatment is the primary factor which we are interested in.The sequencing type is some further information that we know about the data that might effect the analysis.
+This particular multi-factor analysis allows us to assess the effect of the treatment taking also the sequencing type into account.

 > ### :pencil2: Hands-on:
 >